The Banff Recreation Grounds Public Pavilion is located in Banff Alberta and is a Passive House Low energy Building and Rick Hansen Barrier Free.

 A Certified Passive House Low Energy & Rick Hansen Barrier Free Building

 This public pavilion is approximately 230 square meters and was designed and built by our team here at HSS Design Build.
 Okâch – Îyethkabi Oûgitûbi is the most energy efficient commercial building in Banff National Park.
-It will service the surrounding recreation grounds and proposed skating rink, visiting tourists, and Bow Valley locals.
+It services the surrounding recreation grounds and skating rink, visiting tourists, and Bow Valley locals.
 The pavilion includes an outdoor BBQ area for the summer, a small kitchenette, a large and welcome gathering area for events, all gender washrooms and changerooms, and has been designed to be barrier free, making this truly a space for everyone.
 We are so excited to see this project come to life and provide a gathering space for the Banff community and visitors alike!

 Raising the prefabricated mass timber structural panels on site at the Banff Recreation Grounds Public Pavilion